marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-09-07-openshift-pipeline-versioning.md

 ## Jenkins Pipeline  <a name="JenkinsPipeline"></a>
-Let's creat a Jenkins Pipeline for the `customer-service`.
+Let's creat a Jenkins Pipeline for the `customer-service` in the project `jenkins`.
 ```bash
 $ oc create -n jenkins -f \
     https://blog.marcelwidmer.org/assets/img/2019/openshift-pipeline-versioning/customer-service-pipeline.yaml